bikeshaving/crank/website/documents/template-design.md

 To ease the tension, either developer tools need a semantic understanding of inline/block tags to preserve whitespace across lines, or the whitespace rules of JSX need to give a little.
-The former solution is futile, insofar as the semantics of inline and block can depend on styling in the browser.
-Meanwhile, there’s been no progress made with regard to JSX.
+The former solution is futile, insofar as the semantics of inline and block depends on external styling information in the browser.
+Meanwhile, there’s been no progress made with regard to the JSX spec.

 The root cause of all this worry is that the JSX grammar does not have a way to indicate that whitespace at the ends of lines is significant.
 Thankfully,